 After an amazing dinner, Gus started to snore and our tired little eyes began to feel heavy, therefore we decided to hit the hay and explore the hotel properly in the morning.

-The next day we were up bright and early… when we opened the shutters in our room we could finally see the acres of land surrounding the hotel, along with the gardens and the River Tamar.
+The next day we were up bright and early.
+After opening the shutters in our room we could finally see the acres of land surrounding the hotel, along with the gardens and the River Tamar.
 Even more so at breakfast, as our private room had windows over looking the hotel grounds.

-For breakfast Natalie ordered the Scottish Smoked Salmon with Scrambled Eggs, while I had the Full English, of course with a sausage on the side for Gus.
+Oh, and did we mention breakfast was delicious?!
+Natalie ordered the Scottish Smoked Salmon with Scrambled Eggs, while I had the Full English, of course with a sausage on the side for Gus.
 Plus, while we were waiting for our hot food, we could stock up on the delicious continental buffet.
 From fresh fruit to granola and greek yogurt we were in heaven… not forgetting the pastries.

 Once we were full to the brim it was time to take our pooch for his morning walk, luckily for us, and as we may have already mentioned, Hotel Endsleigh has acres of woodland to explore.
 However, unluckily for us, the weather man had not been kind and the heavens had opened.

 Yet, all was not lost as the staff told us they had a selection of Hunter wellies to choose from and some umbrellas to borrow.
 Meaning we could still explore the grounds without getting absolutely soaked.
 Plus, we’d remembered to bring Gus’ rain jacket… no getting out of it little buddy.